hlplab/hlpjekyll/research/statement/index.md

 to appear; Kuperberg and Jaeger, under review; Linzen & Jaeger, 2015).

-**To what extent and how do speakers contribute to successful communication?** Another focus of research in my lab lies on the speaker.
+**To what extent and how do speakers contribute to successful communication?** Another focus of research in HLP Lab lies on the speaker.
 Languages often provide several near-meaning equivalent ways of encoding the same message.
 We have investigated to what extent speakers’ preferences between different forms for the same meaning are affected by a bias to trade off production ease or effort against the goal to be understood (e.g., Jaeger, 2006, 2010; Levy and Jaeger, 2007; Jaeger and Ferreira, 2013).
-For example, we have investigated *speakers’ preference to produce more or less reduced words or structures based on the contextual inferability of the meaning they encode* (e.g., Frank and Jaeger, 2008; Jaeger, 2011; Kurumada and Jaeger, 2013, 2015; Norcliffe and Jaeger, 2015; Wasow et al., 2011).
+For example, we have investigated _speakers’ preference to produce more or less reduced words or structures based on the contextual inferability of the meaning they encode_ (e.g., Frank and Jaeger, 2008; Jaeger, 2011; Kurumada and Jaeger, 2013, 2015; Norcliffe and Jaeger, 2015; Wasow et al., 2011).
 At any level of linguistic representations –ranging from phonetics, via morphology, syntactic